PacktPublishing/The-Art-of-Micro-Frontends-Second-Edition/Chapter09/09-client-side-composition/README.md

 npm i file-loader http-server style-loader webpack webpack-cli webpack-dev-server --save-dev
 ```

-8. Create a *webpack.config.js* as shown - keep in mind that the public path should be set to the path of the server exposing the microfrontend (e.g., `http://localhost:2001/` for red)
+8. Create a *webpack.config.js* as shown - keep in mind that the public path should be set to the path of the server exposing the micro frontend (e.g., `http://localhost:2001/` for red)

 9. Write the MFs in form of custom web components such as